Data room security & secure document sharing.

-When using a secure data room to host your documents you need to consider how confidential your documents are and what risks you are willing to live with.
+When using secure deal rooms, data rooms to host your documents you need to consider how confidential your documents are and what risks you are willing to live with.

 Web browser viewers are easy for users to use because they don’t have to install any software.
 But they do have to login each time to view your protected documents and remember yet another set of credentials.